-As part of Funding Agreement negotiations, ARENA will define a set of conditions, processes, and timeframes (considering the specific circumstances of each Project) that will form part of a Stage Gate Review.
-Please refer to items 5.7-5.10 of the ITS Guidelines for more information on the Stage Gate Review requirements.
+As part of Funding Agreement negotiations, ARENA and the Applicant will agree a set of conditions, processes, and timeframes (considering the specific circumstances of each Project) that will form part of a Stage Gate Review.
+Please refer to items 5.7-5.10 of the NIT Guidelines for more information on the Stage Gate Review requirements.